josh098900/liveflight/README.md

 ## About This Project

-This project was built to provide a visually stunning and data-rich dashboard for aviation enthusiasts.
+This project was built to provide a dashboard for aviation enthusiasts.
 It pulls live flight data from the OpenSky Network API, displays each flight on an interactive 3D globe, and allows users to click on individual flights to get detailed information about their route and the aircraft itself.

 ## Features